sl0/opti/README.txt

 benefit of the otimizer-script.

 Changes to 0.9.7:
-Keeping pylint happy is an unrached goal. setuptools for setup, version step.
+Keeping pylint happy is an unreached goal. setuptools for setup, version step.

 Changes to 0.9.6: